yasmineashoush5/README-Generator2/README.md

 # README-Generator
 I used the command line to generate a README file.
 The technologies I used are Node, and Inquirer package.
-Creatin this app  was challenging, and I have to deal with so many bugs, I was able to fix some of them but there are some, I could't fix.
+Creating this app  was challenging, and I have to deal with so many bugs, I was able to fix some of them but there are some, I could't fix.